-Some doctors also advise Vitamin D and Vitamin K supplements in addition to calcium.
+Calcium, Vitamin D and Vitamin K may also be prescribed by some medical professionals.
 Do use any medication or supplement without first checking with your doctor.

 Once diagnosed, immediate treatment is a priority to prevent serious health problems and longer-term intellectual disabilities.
 Infants with galactosemia who are not treated shortly after birth can develop permanent effects.